-The live view of the process also provides management with an understanding of what the team is doing.
-It gives them a sense of comfort, that the team has everything under control and whether they have taken risks into consideration or not.
-And if there are problems, the board reflects this to leadership as well, so there is always maximum transparency.
+The live view of the process also lets management understand what the team is doing.
+It provides a sense of comfort that work is under control and insight into whether risks were taken into consideration.
+And if there are problems, the board reflects this for everyone viewing it, so there is always maximum transparency.

-The word Kanban can be translated in Japanese as a “card you can see” so if your board is not visual, then you are really breaking one of the fundamentals of Kanban.
-Do not fall into the trap of many first-time practitioners, who are so nervous about whether they created their board correctly, that they place it in an area of low visibility.
-The Kanban board is not for the manager, but for the stakeholders and team members - the more visible the better!
+The Japanese word Kanban means a “signboard”, which in and of itself underlines the importance of the board’s visual aspect.
+Do not fall into the trap of many first-time practitioners, who are so nervous about whether they created their board correctly, that they place it somewhere that no one can see it.
+The Kanban board is not for the manager, but the stakeholders and team members - the more accessible the better!

-A Kanban board is a tool that will prevent stakeholders from forever asking you questions such as: “Can you give me an update of how the work is progressing?”
+A Kanban board should be able to prevent stakeholders from forever asking you questions about your progress.
 While it is still good practice to keep people up to date, if need be, you can simply point them to the board.
-It’s common for teams to post their board at the entrance to their work area, so that stakeholders don’t even have to bother the team, but can get their update directly from the board.
+It’s common for teams to post their board at the entrance to their work area, so that stakeholders don’t even have to bother them, but can get their update directly from Kanban.

 Physical vs digital Kanban boards

-Whatever your preference, we recommend trying to use both and enjoying the best of both worlds, team members update a physical board and the project manager can then update the digital board to utilize the superior reports provided by digital boards.
+Whatever your preference, we recommend trying to use both and enjoying the best of both worlds, to have, for instance, team members updating a physical board, and the project manager updating the digital board, to utilize its superior automatic reports.

 Order and sequence of the cards on the board

-The specific steps of your board are unique to your given process, but there are certain tips that you may want to adhere to:
+The steps on your board are of course unique to your given process, but there are certain tips that you may find useful: